Cyber-2000/NaiveDeploy/README.md

 Debian or Ubuntu only.

+Warning: Naiveproxy does not support cloudflare CDN , use at caution.

 System requirement(minimal):

 1. 1 CPU thread (2.7 Ghz+)
 2. 1 GB RAM
 3. 20 GB DISK SPACE (SSD only)
 4. 1 IPv4 address (80 & 443 port must available)
+5. 1 domain name (resolved to current IPv4 address)

 Run as root.